CL20 Rear cooler deployement

 Deployment – A general understanding

-There is a myth that rear of cabinet cooling is only suitable for medium to high density cooling, dedicating one RDHx to each cabinet.
+There is a myth that rear of cabinet cooling systems is only suitable for medium to high density cooling, dedicating one RDHx to each cabinet.
 We can dispel that myth as we have deployed many low duty density cabinet installations, which dissipate up to and around 3kW per cabinet.
 And just like with CRAC and an In-row cooling you would not dream of deploying a unit per cabinet – so is the case with rear of cabinet cooling.
 By deploying CL20’s in a logical manner, it is possible to design a low, medium, or high duty room or a mix of all three requirements in one space – all with one elegant solution.

 How is this achieved?